oracle/graal/vm/GRAALVM-README.md

 for brief help.

-Alternatively, you can download a component package from the catalog.
+Alternatively, you can download a component package from the [component catalog](https://www.graalvm.org/component-catalog/graal-updater-component-catalog.properties).
 With the already downloaded component JAR file, the component can be installed as

 >`gu -L install component.jar`